""

 Letters of Recommendation Required 3

 The program is open to individuals who have completed an undergraduate degree and who meet the minimum admission requirements of the Graduate School and the department.
-Entering MS/PhD students who do not have undergraduate majors in communicative disorders will typically be required to take prerequisite course work, which may lengthen the time require to earn a graduate degree.
+Entering students who do not have undergraduate majors in communicative disorders will typically be required to take prerequisite course work, which may lengthen the time require to earn a graduate degree.

-All potential doctoral degree applicants must meet the Graduate School’s admission requirements, as well as department-specific requirements.
+Applicants must meet the Graduate School’s admission requirements, as well as department-specific requirements.

-• A minimum grade point average (GPA) of 3.0 (4.0=A); however, the students we accept into the program typically have much higher GPAs
+A minimum grade point average (GPA) of 3.0 (4.0=A); however, the students we accept into the program typically have much higher GPAs

 This is an opportunity for you to highlight experiences, related skills, and personal attributes which make you an exceptional candidate.
 1-3 pages, single-spaced.